Just war theory: Evangelical-Lutheran Churches

+Martin Luther states that “Worldly government has not been instituted by God to break the peace and start war, but to maintain peace and to avoid war.”
+In a just war, combatants should be distinguished from non-combatants; "when victory has been achieved, one should offer mercy and peace to those who surrender and humble themselves."

+Christians, according to Evangelical-Lutheran theology, are not obligated to obey civil authorities when they wage a war that is unjust, since moral duty requires obedience to God above all.

 Russian Orthodox Church

 The War and Peace section in the Basis of the Social Concept of the Russian Orthodox Church is crucial for understanding the Russian Orthodox Church's attitude towards war.
 The document offers criteria of distinguishing between an aggressive war, which is unacceptable, and a justified war, attributing the highest moral and sacred value of military acts of bravery to a true believer who participates in a justified war.
 Additionally, the document considers the just war criteria as developed in Western Christianity to be eligible for Russian Orthodoxy; therefore, the justified war theory in Western theology is also applicable to the Russian Orthodox Church.

 In the same document, it is stated that wars have accompanied human history since the fall of man, and according to the gospel, they will continue to accompany it.
 While recognizing war as evil, the Russian Orthodox Church does not prohibit its members from participating in hostilities if there is the security of their neighbours and the restoration of trampled justice at stake.
 War is considered to be necessary but undesirable.
 It is also stated that the Russian Orthodox Church has had profound respect for soldiers who gave their lives to protect the life and security of their neighbours.